 Locked Groove’s contribution to our ongoing mix series, IA MIX 41, is also one of the finest we’ve heard this year; an all-out techno assault which features crushingly deep cuts from Vainqueur, Basic Soul Unit (via Shed), Conforce, Paul Woolford & Psycatron, Audionite, 2562 and Four Tet, as well as some fresh Locked Groove dubs in the form of ‘cmd’ and ‘Structure’.
 It shows us where Locked Groove is at conceptually, and confidently cements his status as a serious dancefloor menace.

-We eagerly look forward to tracking Locked Groove’s ongoing development, and strongly anticipate his forthcoming debut release.
+We eagerly look forward to tracking Locked Groove’s ongoing development, and emly anticipate his forthcoming debut release.
 As should you – consider yourselves on ready notice!

 COULD YOU PLEASE INTRODUCE YOURSELF TO US – WHO ARE YOU, WHAT ARE YOU UP TO AND HOW DID IT ALL BEGIN?